-The President of Botswana Dr Mokgweetsi Masisi is in a 14-day self-isolation period after visiting Namibia, this Swaziland News has learned through information sourced from SABC.
+The President of Botswana Dr Mokgweetsi Masisi is in a 14-day self-isolation period after visiting Namibia,

 The President has declared a state of emergency and ordered the country to go into lockdown from Thursday.